Bucharest Metro: Tickets

-Standard trip cards are sold as anonymous magnetic strip cards, where as the passes are sold as either MIFARE Ultralight or MIFARE Classic 1000 cards.
+Standard trip cards are sold as anonymous magnetic strip cards, whereas the passes are sold as either MIFARE Ultralight or MIFARE Classic 1000 cards.
 Passengers can also opt to pay for the trip directly at the gates using credit cards or with Apple Pay/Google Pay.
 This payment system was implemented in 2019 with VISA, BCR and S&T Romania.